catchorg/Catch2/docs/assertions.md

 ## Matcher expressions

 To support Matchers a slightly different form is used.
-Matchers will be more fully documented elsewhere. *Note that Matchers are still at early stage development and are subject to change.*
+Matchers have [their own documentation](matchers.md).

 * **REQUIRE_THAT(** _lhs_, _matcher expression_ **)** and
 * **CHECK_THAT(** _lhs_, _matcher expression_ **)**

-Currently only string matchers are implemented and consist of: `Contains`, `Equals`, `StartsWith` and `EndsWith`.

 Matchers can be composed using `&&`, `||` and `!` operators.